-- 1. Demonstrate appropriate and effective communication skills with coworkers through homework, examination, reflection and classroom interaction. - 2.
+- 1. Demonstrate appropriate and effective communication skills with coworkers. - 2.
 Case studies will be examined, analyzed and discussed to help the students better understand and resolve different situations that could arise in the workplace. - 3.
-Demonstrate supervisory skills and knowledge through interactions with the instructor, classmates, examination and classroom discussions - 4.
-Demonstrate an understanding of basic business organization and behavior through discussion, examination, reflection and classroom interaction. - 5.
-Demonstrate motivational skills in the workplace through discussion, examination and classroom interactions - 6.
-Demonstrate the necessity for ethical behavior as a supervisor.
+Develop and demonstrate supervisory skills and knowledge using case studies and other activities. - 4.
+Develop and demonstrate an understanding of basic business organization and behavior. - 5.
+Develop and demonstrate motivational skills in the workplace. - 6.
+Demonstrate the necessity for ethical behavior as a supervisor..